isomerpages/csa-otcep/pages/terms-of-use.md

 ### 3. Disclaimer
 <p>The materials on the OTCEP website are provided on an 'as is' basis and all information provided is accurate to the best of our knowledge at any point in time.
 CSA makes no warranties, expressed or implied, and hereby disclaim and negate all other warranties including, without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights. </p>
-<p>Further, CSA do not warrant and hereby disclaim any warranty: </p>
+<p>Further, CSA and CLA do not warrant and hereby disclaim any warranty: </p>

 <ol>
 	<li type="a">as to the accuracy, correctness, reliability, timeliness, non-infringement, title, merchantability or fitness for any particular purpose of the Contents of this website;</li>